GRP-17/feedback-backend/README.md

     $ mvn test -B

- where the -B flag just removes the coloured output..
-I think
+ where the -B flag just removes the coloured output.

 In order to test the backend without a frontend, open terminal and navigate inside the project folder where test.json is present.
 Then run the following command: